Some important changes are coming to Google Analytics. We explain what they mean and why it's important to start preparing for them right now.

 - Demonstrate that you could be getting lead-generating traffic from hundreds of relevant keywords, not just the top few you know are popular.

 Keyword research helps you identify the search terms that people use to find services or products that you sell.
 It sounds obvious, but your goal is to get as many of those visitors as possible, so it's crucial to get the best possible visibility for those search terms – your keywords.

 In the free, organic search results, that means ranking on page one.
 The truth is, users rarely click on results beyond the first page.
-Even then, research show that approximately 75.1% of all clicks go to the top three results on page one, so anything below the first scroll point on page one is largely ignored.
+Even then, research shows that approximately 75.1% of all clicks go to the top three results on page one, so anything below the first scroll point on page one is largely ignored.

 But how can you find out where your site ranks for highly searched keywords, or which of your pages ranks best?

-Position-tracking tools enable you to see lots of different information such as:
+Position-tracking tools enable you to see lots of different information, such as: